 Some Historical Events in the World of Ancient Greece

-The Mycenaeans were the dominate culture until about the 12th century.
+The Mycenaeans were the dominate culture until about the 12th century BCE.
 Mycenae is a city in in the northeastern Peloponnesus.
-(The name of the city derives from the poem's of Homer.
+(The name of the city derives from Homer.
 Agamemnon has his palace and home at Mycenae.)
-The political organization was an imitation of oriental monarchy.
-A single monarchical controlled everything.
-He held a royal domain that contained most of the wealth of the city.
-He appointed bureaucratic officials to manage this domain and the economy, which consisted primarily in collectivized agriculture and trade.
+The political organization was in terms of a palace economy.
+The monarch and his family controlled everything.
+They held a royal domain that contained most of the wealth of the city.
+They appointed bureaucratic officials to manage this domain and the economy, which consisted primarily in collectivized agriculture and trade.

 This resulted in city-states.
 These city-states were republics.
 They were not like the cities of the prior Mycenaean Civilization.
 The differences in wealth among the citizens was small.
 There were no monarchial rulers who controlled everything.
 There was no bureaucracy because there was no royal holdings that needed management.
 There was no caste of priests who controlled religious practice.
 There were no mercenary soldiers.
 There was no money to hire them.
 The citizens themselves had to defend their cities.
 As independent defenders of their cities, they demanded a role in political decision-making.
 In this way, the life of the citizen in the "city-state" (πόλις) is political.
 (The Greek word πόλις transliterates as polis, and it is the etymological root of the English word 'politics.')